 Wolff, who previously wowed audiences with his totally game performance in 2018’s Hereditary from Ari Aster, wears a thick jacket of affected angst in Human Capital, which comes on the heels of 2019’s The Cat and the Moon, the 22-year-old’s feature debut as writer and director, in which he also stars as another troubled teen running around New York City in search of belonging.

-Human Capital hits On Demand on March 20.
-The Cat and the Moon is On Demand and Digital.
+Human Capital and The Cat and the Moon are available On Demand and Digital.

 Although Human Capital and The Cat and the Moon weave entirely different stories, maybe there’s a through line in the characters you inhabit.
 Do you see a connection between them?

 I think those two characters are kind of opposites in some ways, in how they cope with similar circumstances.
 With The Cat and the Moon, for me, Nick is someone who wears it on his sleeve—his pain and the way he greets the world with an open heart.
 He wants smiles and he’s looking for a good time.
 With Human Capital, Ian has barred himself off.
 He’s closed off in an opaque way, and I think he tests people.
 He tries to be as nihilistic and removed as possible.
 I think he puts people in positions where they have to impress him, you know?
 I think there’s some rage in there also, but he’s dealing with it in the opposite way to Nick who wants to have fun and wants to be good, and just so happens to have this rage problem where things explode.
 Nick is almost like a big ball of insecurity.
 Ian is the exact opposite: He is self-hating and doubts that the world has any interest in him.
 Ian kind of likes causing pain, or at least that’s what he wears on his sleeve.
 Then on the inside, Ian’s also kind of chaotic.
 I like these opposing ways of handling maybe certain similar aspects of grief.
 In that respect, they explore polar opposite ends.